z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

   * the Cephes Math Library Release 2.2, copyright (C) 1984, 1987, 1989 by Stephen L. Moshier.
   * various Wikipedia references, especially for Newton-Raphson and Horner's Method.

 This library is designed for z180, and z80n processors.
-Specifically, it is optimised for the z180 and [ZX Spectrum Next](https://www.specnext.com/) z80n as these processors have a hardware `16_8x8` multiply instruction that can substantially accelerate floating point mantissa calculation.
+Specifically, it is optimised for the z180 and [ZX Spectrum Next](https://www.specnext.com/) z80n as these processors have a hardware `16_8x8` multiply instruction that can substantially accelerate the floating point mantissa calculation.

 This library is also designed to be as fast as possible on the z80 processor.
 For the z80 it is built on the same core `16_8x8` multiply model, using either an optimal unrolled shift+add algorithm or a faster 512 Byte table lookup algorithm.